 own office.
 But despite its importance and prominence, the Civil War caused its

-and of Jesus Resurrected would emerge, as its affiliates in the first moments, but
+disarticulation and at the end of it the Brotherhoods of The Prayer in the Garden and of Risen Jesus would emerge, as its affiliates in the first moments, but

 completely independent in a short time.